Monday, April 29, 2013

 Review

 It is another one of those rare and lost childhood films forgotten.
 STAR KID is, for sure, a family film with a brilliant concept and a lot of comedic value.
 The plot wasn't as good as I'd been expecting.
 For example, some aspects of STAR KID appeared to have been taken from The NeverEnding Story because both share the same plot scenario.
 A young lead hero whose mum is dead, his dad is a workaholic and was picked on by bullies.
 It still has traces of originality left in the feature.
-Joseph Mazzello does a decent portrayal as Spencer, and some noticeable CGI effects were in a few scenes.
+Joseph Mazzello does a decent job as Spencer, and some noticeable CGI effects were in a few scenes.
 As I previously stated, the concept has brilliance but gets lost in its execution.

 Although STAR KID wasn't exactly an exciting and imaginative all-ready movie, it's hardly forgettable.
 A low budget doesn't mean low value.
 While it's a family film, children may find the aliens frightening.